DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Methods

 where the trajectory $T$ can be represented as a sequence of vehicle locations $(u_1, u_2, ..., u_l)$ or a sequence of controller actions $(a_1, a_2, ..., a_l)$, and $l$ denotes the sequence length.

-\paragraph{Selection-based planning} The selection-based planning paradigm predefines a trajectory vocabulary $\{\tau_i\}_{i=1}^N$, which covers $N$ planning trajectories.
-Given a specific driving scenario, the quality of each trajectory can be measured by several metrics, like the $l_2$ distance to the human teacher trajectory, or metrics considering driving safety and traffic rule adherence.
-The selection-based planning paradigm learns a scorer that generates trajectory scores $\{s_i\}_{i=1}^N$ revealing trajectory quality.
-The trajectory with the highest score is chosen as the prediction result in inference:
+Among the end-to-end planning methods, the selection-based paradigm predefines a trajectory vocabulary $\{\tau_i\}_{i=1}^N$ covering $N$ planning trajectories.
+Given a specific driving scenario, the quality of each trajectory is evaluated by several metrics, like the $l_2$ distance to the human teacher trajectory, or metrics considering driving safety and traffic rule adherence.
+The model learns a scorer that generates trajectory scores $\{s_i\}_{i=1}^N$ revealing trajectory quality.
+The trajectory $\tau_k$ with the highest score is chosen as the predicted result in inference.